Forceu/barcodebuddy-docker/README.md

 ## Additional Information

+Although the Websocket server will be started automatically, you still need to set it up - if you are accessing BarcodeBuddy with HTTPS, the websocket connection needs to be secured as well (wss:// instead of ws://), otherwise most browsers reject the connection.

+We recommend nginx for this, use the example file and adjust the config.
+In the BBuddy webinterface, go to Settings and tick "Use SSL proxy" (even if you are not using one).
+If you are serving the site through a HTTP connection, enter "ws://IP_OF_SERVER:47631/screen" (make sure to forward the port if needed).
+If you are using nginx as a ssl reverse proxy, enter "wss://NGINX_URL/screen" instead.

-The docker images build are based on [Alpine](https://hub.docker.com/_/alpine/), with an extremelly low footprint (about 70MB in total).
+The docker images build are based on [Alpine](https://hub.docker.com/_/alpine/), with an extremely low footprint (about 70MB in total).

 ## License
 The MIT License (MIT)